miohtama/senorita.plonetool/README.rst

     zeoserver = zeoserver
     clients = client1 client2

-Currently the script does not allow other file system layouts besides /srv/plone, but supporting them is easy to add.
+Currently the script recommends ``/srv/plone`` file system layout, but this is not a limitation and you can have ``/var/www`` etc. layout also.

-Currently only ``/srv/plone/python`` Python set-ups are supported.

 Other
 =============